GoogleCloudPlatform/terraform-google-secured-data-warehouse-onprem-ingest/README.md

     - Storage Admin:`roles/storage.admin`

 You can use the [Project Factory module](https://github.com/terraform-google-modules/terraform-google-project-factory) and the
-[IAM module](https://github.com/terraform-google-modules/terraform-google-iam) in combination to provision a service account with the necessary roles applied.
+[IAM module](https://github.com/terraform-google-modules/terraform-google-iam) in combination to provision.
+These modules can be used to provision a service account with the necessary roles applied.

-The user using this service account must have the necessary roles to [impersonate](https://cloud.google.com/iam/docs/impersonating-service-accounts) the service account.
+The user who uses this service account must be granted the [IAM roles necessary to impersonate](https://cloud.google.com/iam/docs/service-account-permissions) the service account.

 ### APIs

-Create four projects with the following APIs enabled to host the resources of this module:
+Create three projects with the following APIs enabled to host the resources created by this module:

 #### Data ingestion project